singularityware/singularityware.github.io/pages/docs/user-docs/docs-changing-containers.md

 folder: docs
 ---

-## Making Changes to an Existing Container
+# Making Changes to an Existing Container
 It is possible that you may need to make changes to a container after it has been bootstrapped.
 For that, let's repeat the Singularity mantra "*A user inside a Singularity container is the same user as outside the container*".
-This means if you want to make changes to your container, you must be root inside your container, which means you must first become root outside your container.
-Additionally you will need to tell Singularity that you wish to mount the container as `--writable` so you can change the contents.
+If you want to make changes to your container, you must mount the container as `--writable` so you can change the contents.
+Note that standard Linux ownership and permission rules pertain to files within the container, so the `--writable` option does not guarantee you can do things like install new software.
+This might be a bit confusing if you copy a container from one computer to another.
+If your pids are different on the two computers you will lose the ability to edit files you previous had write access to.
+In these instances, it might be best to modify your container as root and so you would first need to become root outside of the container.
 Let's examine the following example:

+## Installing Additional Software
+We strongly recommend that you add additional software installation to your bootstrap, and re-create the image.
+However if you must, you can use `shell` and `exec` with `--writable` to issue additional commands.

 ```bash
 $ singularity shell /tmp/Centos7-ompi.img